e-v-o-l-v-e/local-content-share/README.md

 ```

 This will launch it as a daemon container and it would be reachable at port 80 on the host machine.

-The recommended method of installation and deployment is via docker.
-If local installation is needed, refer to the modules installed within the Dockerfile, and install them within a virtual environment before launching the flask app.